meritisgroup/OpenRAG/README.md

 ### Prerequisites
 - Docker and Docker Compose installed
 - Elasticsearch instance (local or remote)
-- API keys for LLM providers or local GPU for Ollama/VLLM
+- API keys for LLM providers or (local or remote) GPU for Ollama/VLLM

 ### Start the application